Gong nui: Reason

 Consumerism is a serious phenomenon in Hong Kong, due to the fact that Hong Kong is an international city.
 No one cares how people work hard at the back of success, but only how you superficially behave gloriously.
 According to "After the Binge, the Hangover" Research, there are more than 50% Hong Kong respondents have brand new clothes with hangtags in their closets that have never been worn, because they have to continuously buy clothes in order to show that he or she lives well under this international city.
 Gong nui is definitely one of the respondents and consumers.
 Consumerism surely relates to materialism.
 In Hong Kong, many loan advertisements are existed on the TV show and they promote that Loan can help people pay off the credit card.
 Some even say loan can help people travelling and shopping freely.
 Normally, they hide the consequence and set the step of loan more earlier.
 The media of Hong Kong encourages people to consume, which actually encourage materialism too.

 The education level of Hong Kong women has been increasing, that more and more women in Hong Kong are getting equal opportunities of higher education as men.
 Women can be more independent nowadays, but the old Chinese gender stereotype is still staying in Hong Kong.
 Although equality of male and female is encouraged in Hong Kong, the old thinking "husband should be richer than wife" is still not eliminated.
 An asymmetric gender stereotype change is happening.
 The right of the females is increasing without the responsibility.
-Nowadays, female can be financial independent from males, it means that they don't need males to afford their consumption.
+Nowadays, females can be financially independent from males, it means that they don't need males to afford their consumption.
 They can choose a male not only because he is rich but more about love, personality...
-But the old thinking "husband should richer than wife" encourage females to choose a male which more property.
+But the old thinking "husband should richer than wife" encourage females to choose a male with more property.
 According to the research of the Women's Commission, more women considered objective factors such as education level and social status to be among the major considerations for choosing a spouse.

 Additionally, the population proportion in Hong Kong also accounts for the reason why there is an existence of the term of gong nui.
 According to the Census and Statistics Department of Hong Kong government, the female population in Hong Kong in 2017 is 4.012 million, while male population is merely 3.397 million.
 The gender population in Hong Kong is rather imbalanced.
 Moreover, Hong Kong men start to search for women in other countries instead of in Hong Kong, leading to more and more Hong Kong unmarried women in excess.
 That is why Hong Kong women become more materialistic and arrogant, because they also do not aim for Hong Kong men within Hong Kong society.